heidelberg-hepml/lorentz-gatr/README.md

 Here we list some additional functional elements of the code that are not explicitly mentioned in the paper:

-1. Axial transformer and axial L-GATr build
+1. Tagging experiment for a quark gluon dataset containing extra scalar features
-2. Tagging experiment for a quark gluon dataset containing extra scalar features
+2. Extra options in the tagging experiment to include more scalar variables and particle pair information encoded as extra channels
-3. Extra options in the tagging experiment to include more scalar variables and particle pair information encoded as extra channels
+3. Extra base distributions and variable parametrizations for event generation
-4. Extra base distributions and variable parametrizations for event generation
+4. Event generation experiments for Z + jets and Z + 5 gluons
-5. Event generation experiments for Z + jets and Z + 5 gluons datasets
+5. Features of the original GATr repo that we do not use: Positional encodings, axial transformer and axial L-GATr build

 ## 5. Citation